Luigian/Get_Next_Line/README.md

 # Get_Next_Line
-To compile : "make all"
+To compile : "make all"\n
 to run : ./testgnl "text_file_path"